Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Performance experiments

-\textbf{The comparsion between Distributed method and BCD} Based on the experimental results, for the G-1.6B model, the iteration time of the BCD method on a single GPU is 378.49 ms, while the iteration time for traditional distributed single-node 2-GPU training is 576 ms, resulting in a performance improvement of approximately 1.52 times.
-For larger models, such as G-10B, the iteration time of the BCD method on eight GPUs is 2414.32 ms, while the iteration times for traditional distributed four-node 16-GPU and two-node 16-GPU configurations are 3178 ms and 3252 ms, respectively, showing improvements of 1.32 times and 1.35 times.
-For even larger models, such as G-20B, the iteration time of the BCD method on a two-node 16-GPU configuration is approximately 1.76 times faster than that of the traditional distributed four-node 32-GPU configuration.
+As shown in Table~\ref{compare dist bcd}, for the G-1.6B model, the iteration time of the BCD method on a single GPU is 0.37 s, while the iteration time for traditional distributed training using 2 GPUs on a single node is 0.57 s, resulting in a performance improvement of approximately 1.52×.
+For larger models, such as G-10B, the iteration time of the BCD method on 8 GPUs is 2.41 s, while the iteration times for traditional distributed configurations with 16 GPUs across 4 nodes and 16 GPUs across 2 nodes are 3.17 s and 3.25 s, respectively, showing improvements of 1.32× and 1.35×.
+For even larger models, such as G-20B, the iteration time of the BCD method on 16 GPUs distributed over 2 nodes is approximately 1.76× faster than that of the traditional distributed setup using 32 GPUs over 4 nodes.

-From all the experimental results, the performance improvement in iteration time for the BCD method ranges from 1.52 times to 1.76 times, with an average improvement of approximately 1.41 times.
-This result indicates that the BCD method not only performs exceptionally well on smaller models but also shows significant performance advantages in the distributed training of larger models, requiring fewer GPU hours per iteration.
+Across all experimental results, the BCD method achieves iteration time improvements ranging from 1.52× to 1.76×, with an average speedup of approximately 1.41×.
+These findings indicate that BCD not only delivers strong performance on smaller models but also offers substantial advantages in distributed training for larger models, requiring fewer GPU hours per iteration.

-\subsubsection{Full Training Analysis}
+\subsubsection{Full training analysis}